kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Metric Interpretation

-Units matter.
+Units matter
-Scale affects perception.
+Scale affects perception
 Business context defines acceptability

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.